-- A We are aware that many children hate needles.
-As a parent it is okay for you to ask that your child does not get an injection.
-Other ways of giving medicine that work very well are: - By mouth.
-Some medicines are available as tablets to swallow or dissolve under the tongue, as liquid, as granules to dissolve in water, as a lozenge or as a lolly to 'paint' the medicine on the inside of the cheeks. - By nasal spray.
-Some pain medicines can be given in this way. - Rectally.
-Almost all tablets that are given by mouth can be given rectally (putting the medicine into the back passage).
-This can be a useful option for younger children. - Through the Hickman line.
-If your child's Hickman line is still in place it may be used to deliver pain medication.
-This will be discussed with you. - Through a sticky patch applied to the skin. - Under the skin (subcutaneously).
-Some children will not be able to have their medicines by the routes mentioned above as they come closer to the end of their lives.
-A small pump can be attached to infuse medicines over a 24-hour period, taking away the need for some, if not all, medicines to be swallowed.
-Your specialist palliative care nurse will explain how this will work, and prepare you and your child if it is needed.
+- A We are aware that many children are fearful of needles.
+We will always consider other ways of managing your child's pain.
+Other ways of giving medicine that work very well are: - By mouth: Some medicines are available as tablets to swallow or dissolve under the tongue, as liquid, as granules to dissolve in water, as a lozenge or as a lolly to 'paint' the medicine on the inside of the cheeks. - By nasal spray (into the nose): Some pain medicines can be given in this way. - Buccal: Some medicines are given inside the cheek pouch. - Through the Hickman line (Freddie): If your child's Hickman line is still in place, it may be used to deliver pain medication.
+This will be discussed with you. - By feeding tube: If your child has a feeding tube, such as an NG or PEG tube, this can be used to give medication. - Transdermal: A sticky patch with medication, such as morphine, which is applied to the skin. - Under the skin (subcutaneously): Some children will not be able to have their medicines in the ways described above as they come closer to end of life.
+In this case, a very thin line is inserted under the skin to allow medications to be given as needed.
+A second line may also be inserted to connect to a pump with an infusion for continuous delivery of medicines.
+Your specialist palliative care nurse will explain how this will work and prepare you and your child.